KleitonBarone/dotfiles/README.md

 ### Option 2: Manual Download (No Git)

-If you don't have git installed yet or prefer a manual approach:
+If you don't have git installed yet:

 1.  **Download the repository:**
     ```bash